 It’s a widely-held belief that speech analytics are expensive and complicated to integrate, which is why adoption hasn’t been as fast as expected.
 But this couldn’t be further from the truth.
 Cloud technology used for handling customer interactions automatically captures 100% of the data from every contact made and simply integrates with cloud based interaction analytics providers such as CallMiner’s Eureka.

 As a provider of cloud contact services for clients for over a decade, we’ve made it our business to understand what our clients need to deliver the service and support that their customers expect.
 We’ve seen an increasing desire among the users of our cloud solutions to be able to utilise the data we capture for them in a more effective way, to help them improve their customer offering.
 We know that they use the call recording data we capture for their own quality processes and of course, very important for compliance, so we talked to our clients about how we could make this simpler and more effective for them.
 Interaction analytics was the answer.

-Integrating speech analytics with our cloud platform to provide a single solution for clients meant that much of the development work and cost involved to deploy analytics was born by us.
+Integrating speech analytics with our cloud platform to provide a single solution for clients meant that much of the development work and cost involved to deploy analytics was borne by us.
 The flexibility and scalability of cloud based solutions mean that its possible for clients to simply pay for the hours and minutes they use.
 It also means that analytics can be up and running within a matter of weeks, and without tying up internal IT resources during implementation.